 Middle School Friendships Change Frequently

 Around middle school, your adolescent’s social life will probably get more complicated.
-Middle school friendships change.
+Inevitably, middle school friendships change.
 Friends come and go.
-Your middle schooler may come home complaining about frenemies, mean girls (and boys), or even bullies.
+And your middle schooler may come home complaining about frenemies, mean girls (and boys), or even bullies.

-1. Accept that social issues exist.
+Accept that social issues exist.
 For teens, every aspect of their identity is tied to their social life.
 Even activities that seem unrelated to friends, like sports or academics, affect their social standing.
-You may not worry too much what your peers think of you, but your adolescent worries about this a lot.
+As an adult, you may not worry much about what your peers think of you, but your adolescent worries about this a lot.

-3. Appreciate your teen’s social savvy.
+Appreciate your teen’s social savvy.
 Teens likely understand their social world better than you.
-For example, you may encourage your teen to be friends with a particular kid, but your teen might know that that kid is engaging in activities that won’t please you (and that make your adolescent uncomfortable).
-Don’t force friendships your adolescent is not interested in pursuing.
+For example, you may encourage your teen to be friends with a particular kid, but your teen might know that that kid is engaging in activities that make your adolescent uncomfortable (and won’t please you).
+Don’t force friendships that your adolescent is not interested in pursuing.

-4. Acknowledge your own social ambitions.
-If your teen likes his or her friends and they are a positive peer group, you should not be disappointed if they are not the group you would choose.
+Acknowledge your own social ambitions.
+If your teen likes his friends and they are a positive peer group, you should not be disappointed if they are not the group you would choose.
 Your teen does not need to feel your frustration because they didn’t make the “in” group.

 Define the elements of a good friendship.
 Help your teen understand that friendship includes kindness.
 When teens worry about popularity, kindness can go out the window.
 Friendships can be onesided, where one teen tries hard to please a friend and the more popular friend takes advantage of that.

 Encourage healthy friendships.
 Often, teens put themselves on the periphery of the popular kids, hoping to get included, but instead end up being treated poorly.
 Encourage your teen to avoid these situations and seek out peers who want to be friends.

 Sympathize when your teen says, “I want to be popular.”
 First, offer sympathy, but next, remind them about the importance of genuine friends versus being popular.